Sign in

 >>Which one are you using, the 20 or the 25mm – there is a big difference.

-None at the moment, but it would be minimum 25mm maybe even 30mm.
-My project now includes using the pre-machined v-capped rails for the x-axis.
+None at the moment, but it would be a minimum of 25mm, maybe even 30mm.
+My project now includes using pre-machined v-capped rails for the x-axis.
 I am exploring the concept of the round rails for y and/or z axis.

-There is no pylon spacing, as reported it the pylon would run the entire length of the rail.
-The 300 degree C bearing with a split-block would be used to avoid the pylon.
+There is no pylon spacing.
+As reported, the pylon would run the entire length of the rail.
+The 300-degree C bearing with a split-block would be used to avoid the pylon.

 >>How do you plan to get the pylons in a straight line?

-As previously reported the pylon would run the entire length of the rail with a ball end groove cut into the top of it for the rail to sit in.
+As previously reported, the pylon would run the entire rail length with a ball end groove cut into the top for the rail to sit in.

-If dirt is going to be an issue for these bearings then maybe a felt/teflon bushing at each end would do the trick.
+If dirt will be an issue for these bearings, then perhaps a felt/teflon bushing at each end would solve the problem.

 >>What is the clearance/pre-load between the shaft and the balls in the slider block?

-No idea, I have to get one to find out, it would certainly depend on the quality of the manufacturer.
-Vxb is just one example of a round rail/bearing block importer.
-There are other high quality companies like Thompson bearings that manufacture fantastic linear bearing and rail products.
-I used vxb as an example, not as my de-facto standard.
+No idea.
+I'll need to get one to find out.
+It would depend on the manufacturer’s quality.
+VXB is just one example of a round rail/bearing block importer.
+There are other high-quality companies like Thomson bearings that manufacture excellent linear bearing and rail products.
+I used VXB as an example, not as my standard.

 >>What happens if you get a small nick in the shaft from dropping a G-clamp on it?
 Could you file/sand it out without interfering with the sealing?

 Good point.
-The only thing I can see doing in this case is to buy another one.
+The only solution I see is to buy another one.

 No grease lubrication is planned.